inaimathi/edgy/README.md

     -----------------------
                ----

 Try a naive cellular-automaton-based approach first, though you'll very probably need to vary rules based on direction of the island.
-You might initially try something like "Any living cell with more than one Von Neumann neighbor survives", and see how that goes.
+You might initially try something like "Any living cell with more than one Von Neumann neighbor survives", or "Any living cell with more than three Moore neighbors survives, and any cell with 7 or more neighbors becomes alive" and see how that goes.

 **Deal with overlaps**